sathukorale/graph-generator/README.md

 Now for the diagrams to show up, the server has to see your diagram contents, and the generated diagram should somehow appear on your screen.
 So we have developed a couple of ways of making this happen.
 But if we are missing something [feel free to file an issue](https://github.com/sathukorale/graph-generator/issues/new).

 ### 1. Through Supported Extensions.
 > Before anything, shortcomings : Anyone who views your file have to have these externals tools installed.
 Otherwise its pretty non-intrusive.
+Honestly I prefer this method over the others.

-### 2. By Embedding Diagram File Urls.
+### 2. By Embedding Diagram Image Urls.
 > Before anything, shortcomings : These diagram files should be visible to the `graph-generator` server.
+And this method works only if you can embed images into your documentations.
+Thus this won't render standalone diagrams.